keboola/connection-docs/components/writers/database/firebolt/index.md

 ## Firebolt Indexes

-Using this writer you can also set up Firebolt Indexes for your specific table.
+Using this data destination connector you can also set up Firebolt Indexes for your specific table.
 More information about each index can be found in the following index sections or on the [Firebolt documentation page](https://docs.firebolt.io/concepts/get-instant-query-response-time).
 To set the indexes, click on the pencil icon on either the primary index or join/aggregation index.
 Join indexes are available for dimension tables and aggregation indexes are available for fact tables.